peeweek/VisualEffectGraph-EasySetup/README.md

 # Visual Effect Graph - Easy Setup

-This project holds an already configured HDRP project if you want to try Visual Effect Graph directly from the GitHub repository (instead of using the package manager version).
+This project holds an already configured HDRP project if you want to try Visual Effect Graph **directly from the GitHub repository** (instead of using the package manager version).

+WARNING : If you use this script, you will be exposed to more bugs and instabilities that the regular package* version .
+I strongly advise anyone who wants to have a smoother experience to use the visual effect graph package* instead.

+(*when available)

 ###  Set-Up